LGBTQ History Month

-Hi Armen, thanks for talking to TNC, how's it going?
+Hi Armen, thanks for talking to The New Current, how's it going?

 Greetings.
 All is well thank you.
 Busy with the screenings and performances and meetings. very grateful.